postfixadmin/postfixadmin/DOCUMENTS/Password_Expiration.md

 ## Database Fields

  * mailbox.password_expiry - timestamp, when the mailbox password expires.
- * domain.password_expiry - default duration for when a password will expire
+ * domain.password_expiry - default duration in days for when a password will expire.
+0 means that passwords in the domain do not expire.
+Valid policy values are whole numbers from 0 through 36500.

 Changes in MySQL/MariaDB mailbox table (as defined in `$CONF['database_tables']` from config.inc.php):

 ## Changes in Postfix Admin :

-To enable password expiration, add the following to your config.inc.php file:
+Password expiration is disabled by default.
+To enable it, add the following to your `config.local.php` file:

 `$CONF['password_expiration'] = 'YES';`

+The domain policy is a fixed duration, not a countdown.
+It is applied when a password is changed; changing the domain policy does not rewrite expiration dates already stored for existing mailboxes.
+The mailbox list shows the stored date for each account, or "Does not expire" when the domain policy is 0.

+PostfixAdmin records and displays password expiration, but does not reject an expired password when a mailbox user signs in to PostfixAdmin to change it.
+Enforcement for IMAP, POP3, SMTP, or webmail login belongs in the corresponding authentication query, as illustrated below.

 ## RoundCube Password Plugin